gfournieriExec/multisig-automate-proposer/README.md

 # Safe Multisig Integration for RLC Multichain Bridge

-A production-ready TypeScript application for integrating Safe multisig wallets with Foundry-based smart contract deployments and transaction execution.
+A production-ready TypeScript application for integrating Safe multisig wallets with Foundry-based smart contract deployments and transaction execution. **Now available as a GitHub Action!**

 ## 🏗️ Architecture Overview